 The Yolo County Flood Control and Water Conservation District (District), on behalf of the Water Resources Association of Yolo County (WRA) and the Yolo County Farm Bureau (Farm Bureau) submitted a formal basin boundary modification request to DWR on March 31, 2016.
 The proposed basin boundary modification was a jurisdictional modification involving a consolidation of the Capay Valley (5-21.68) and portions of the Colusa (5-21.52), Yolo (5-21.67), and Solano (5-21.66) subbasins that lie within Yolo County and a boundary adjustment along the Yolo County line.
 The modification created a new subbasin called the Yolo subbasin, or Yolo Basin.

 The basin boundary modification was approved by DWR on October 18, 2016 as shown below.
-The new basin boundaries will be included in the interim update of Bulletin 118, due January 1, 2017 — known as Bulletin 118 (2016).
+The new basin boundaries were included in the interim update of Bulletin 118, due January 1, 2017 — known as Bulletin 118 (2016).

 The leadership of the WRA and Farm Bureau believe that the most functional and efficient basin boundary for the subbasins overlapping Yolo County would be to simply use the existing County geopolitical borders.
 The modification reduces the potential complexities associated with keeping the original Bulletin 118-defined subbasins as is; effectively streamlines the processes involved in forming a Groundwater Sustainability Agency (GSA) and developing a Groundwater Sustainability Plan (GSP) since only one basin needs to be considered.
 The Yolo subbasin will promote sustainable groundwater management by building on the existing structure of the WRA and by improving efficiency between land use planning and water resource management in Yolo County.
 Additionally, the Yolo subbasin provides the following advantages: